 Privacy Policy

-Common Core Kingdom, LLC DBA MagiCore is committed to safeguarding your privacy.
-Contact us at info@magicorelearning.com if you have any questions or problems regarding the use of your Personal Data and we will gladly assist you.
+Common Core Kingdom, LLC DBA MagiCore is dedicated to protecting your privacy.
+If you have any questions or concerns about how your Personal Data is used, please contact us at info@magicorelearning.com, and we will be happy to assist you.

-By using this site or/and our services, you consent to the Processing of your Personal Data as described in this Privacy Policy.
+By using this website and our services, you agree to the processing of your Personal Data as outlined in this Privacy Policy.

 Definitions